Sid672/Rangoli/README.md

 - To manage it use `t.up()`.
 It move pen up from paper.Otherwise if we change coordinates from (0, 0)(initial coordinates) to (x, y)(new position) pen will make a line between two points.
 - Then set coordinates `t.goto(x, y)` and pen down `t.down()`.
+- To get correct coordinate we should test code 2 to 3 times after both pattern are completed.
 ```Python
 t.up()
 t.goto(80, -100)